source-foundry/Hack/README.md

 ### About

 Hack is an open source derivative of the fantastic Bitstream Vera Sans Mono typeface.
-It includes new glyphs and modifications of the original glyph set with the goal to make source code text more clear and legible across programming languages at commonly used desktop (and laptop) display glyph sizes.
+It includes new glyphs and modifications of the original glyph set with the intent to make source code characters easily discernible at commonly used desktop (and laptop) display glyph sizes, and to make source code structure more legible.

-The primary changes in the current iteration of the font include a new punctuation glyph style and modifications in the metrics of punctuation glyphs.
-There is also a sexy new zero glyph style for those who appreciate such subtleties...

 ### Data